2021: A SPAC odyssey – TechCrunch

 We’ll start with Bakkt.
 You can read its release, including all the messy details of a SPAC-led combination here.
 The piece you need to know is that the resulting, combined company will have an enterprise value of around $2.1 billion and more than $500 million in cash after all elements of the deal are closed.

-So the market should soon have a publicly-traded, cryptocurrency-focused business that is loaded with cash.
+So the market should soon have a publicly traded, cryptocurrency-focused business that is loaded with cash.
 Fun!

 Next we want to know how healthy Bakkt is as a business, which brings us to its investor presentation, which you can read here.
 The presentation stresses that Bakkt is backed by major companies, a plus for public investors who might still be skittish about bitcoin.
 It also stresses that Bakkt will handle a host of digital tokens instead of just cryptocurrencies.

-Bakkt’s point that airline miles and other non-monetary rewards are related to decentralized cryptocurrencies in that they are digital tokens is worth considering.
-Bakkt views the breadth of its supported asset classes as both an advantage over its competitors, and something that it is expanding; equities trading is coming soon, which will users to view even more of their digitally-held assets in one place.
+Bakkt’s point that airline miles and other nonmonetary rewards are related to decentralized cryptocurrencies in that they are digital tokens is worth considering.
+Bakkt views the breadth of its supported asset classes as both an advantage over its competitors, and something that it is expanding.
+Equities trading is coming soon, which will allow users to view even more of their digitally held assets in one place.

 Then we get to the results section of the presentation, which includes what I think is the most egregious chart of all time: